CobzarencuR/News-Summarizer-Website/README.md

 # Steps to view the website:
  - Download the .zip file and extract it
- - Open the Command Prompt, type the path to the python file that has 0 bytes (it should be something like this
+ - Open the Command Prompt and change the working directory to the downloaded file (for me it was: "cd C:\Users\Robert\Desktop\News-Summarizer-Website-main")
-   "cd C:\Users\Robert\Desktop\News-Summarizer-Website-main")
  - After that run the app.py program by typing "python app.py"
  - It will display the web adress (it should be something like this "http://127.0.0.1:5000")
  - Copy & paste it in your browser
  - Now uncomment the standard news data in the script.js file (line: 23-65)
- - Refresh the web page to see the standard text
+ - Refresh the web page